Louise Laird Counselling

 You are the expert in your own life.

-No-one knows you like you know yourself.
+No one knows you like you do.

 Meet Louise